Saved by Zero: Music video

 Brian Grant had been chosen by MCA to direct the music video for "Saved by Zero".
 While the label had previously been financially apprehensive with the Fixx, upon the rising commercial significance of music videos, a large budget was granted for "Saved by Zero", allegedly providing "lunches, massages, and fourteen stylists".
 The heavy price tag, however, ultimately persuaded MCA to financially lighten up in future endeavors.

 The beginning of the video pays homage to the Orson Welles film classic Citizen Kane (1941).
-The premise sees Cy Curnin playing a painter who creates the artwork for Reach the Beach.
+The videos sees Cy Curnin playing a painter who creates the artwork for Reach the Beach.
 He is stranded at a flat, and he reminisces about his childhood.
 Another scene features Curnin painting his naked torso with white and red acrylic paint tubes.

 Reception

 "Saved by Zero" would become one of the Fixx's most popular songs and a concert staple.
 It has been described as having "acutely captured the paranoia of the Cold War in fearful lyrics."
 AllMusic's Stephen Thomas Erlewine named it an AMG Track Pick and called the song a "cool, robotic slice of synth pop."
 It spent sixteen weeks on the Billboard Hot 100, debuting at number 80 the week of 28 May 1983 and peaking at number 20 the week of 13 August 1983.

 This song is featured in the seventh episode of the fourth season of TV series Breaking Bad.